zkotti/cosmos-tour/guide.md

 <br>Source [TheCrazyTourist](https://www.thecrazytourist.com/15-best-places-to-visit-in-albania/)

 <br>
-Albania , officially the Republic of Albania (Albanian: Republika e Shqipërisë), is a country in Southeastern Europe.
-It is located on the Adriatic and Ionian Sea within the Mediterranean Sea and shares land borders with Montenegro to the northwest, Kosovo to the northeast, North Macedonia to the east and Greece to the south.
-Tirana is its capital and largest city, followed by Durrës, Vlorë, and Shkodër.
+Albania is a country in Southeastern Europe that is officially known as the Republic of Albania (Albanian: Republika e Shqipris).
+It shares land boundaries with Montenegro to the northwest, Kosovo to the northeast, North Macedonia to the east, and Greece to the south, all of which are part of the Mediterranean Sea.
+The capital and largest city is Tirana, which is followed by Durrs, Vlor, and Shkodr.
 <br>Source [wiki](https://en.wikipedia.org/wiki/Albania)

 ---